j-easy/easy-rules/README.md

 ## Latest news

 * 17/12/2017: Version 3.1.0 is out with a new inference engine and finally Expression Language support!
-See what's new [here](https://github.com/j-easy/easy-rules/releases).
+See all new features and improvements in the [change log](https://github.com/j-easy/easy-rules/releases).
 * 01/06/2017: Version 3.0.0 is finally out!
 See what's new [here](https://github.com/j-easy/easy-rules/releases).
 * 18/05/2017: Version 2.5.0 is out with new features and bug fixes.
 See all details in the [change log](https://github.com/j-easy/easy-rules/releases).